Alertez les bébés!

-Alertez les bébés ! is the sixth album by French rock singer Jacques Higelin, released in 1976.
-The album is named after the central song on the album, a ten-minute long track, written quickly in a feverish state by the singer, with the recording being made live in one take.
+Alertez les bébés! is the sixth album by French rock singer Jacques Higelin, released in 1976.
+The album is named after the central song, a ten-minute-long track, written quickly in a feverish state by the singer, with the recording being made live in one take.

 Critical reception

 The album received the Grand Prix du Disque de l'Académie Charles Cros.
 The French edition of Rolling Stone magazine named it the 29th greatest French rock album.